dendronhq/dendron/packages/plugin-core/assets/dendron-ws/tutorial/tutorial.2-taking-notes.md

 ![Tree View](https://org-dendron-public-assets.s3.amazonaws.com/images/tutorial-tree-view.png)

 Following this recipes example, you can try creating other notes that might be relevant.
-Some examples: `recipes.italian.appetizers`, `recipes.chinese`, `recipes.chinese.appetizers`, `recipes.ingredients.favorites`, `recipes.ingredients.shopping-list`.
+Some examples:

+- `recipes.italian.appetizers`
+- `recipes.chinese`
+- `recipes.chinese.appetizers`
+- `recipes.ingredients.favorites`
+- `recipes.ingredients.shopping-list`

 Hierarchies are flexible, and you can create them in whichever way works best for you.
 Dendron allows you to easily change the hierarchies later if you change your mind on how to organize your notes.

 ### Finding Notes